Huotes/CommitMaker/README.md

 Chuck Norris doesn't say 'who's your daddy', because he knows the answer.

 NT is the only OS that has caused me to beat a piece of hardware to death with my bare hands.

+Chuck Norris began selling the Total Gym as an ill-fated attempt to make his day-to-day opponents less laughably pathetic.